decentology/fast-floward-1/week1/day4/readMe.md

 ])
 ```

-This is just to give you a glimpse at FCL, we'll explore it further using our real-world DApp examples.
-To learn more about FCL from the horse's mouth, have a look at [Inside Flow: The Power of Simplicity with FCL][1], it's a recent blog post from a Flow team, where they build a strong case for FCL.
+This is just to give you a glimpse of FCL, we'll explore it further, using our real-world DApp examples.
+To learn more about FCL, right from the horse's mouth, have a look at [Inside Flow: The Power of Simplicity with FCL][1], it's a recent blog post from the Flow team, where they build a strong case for FCL.

 # Artist